 What is Spiritual Maturity?

-That simply can’t be done by lying to ourselves.
+That can’t be done by lying to ourselves.
 We have to face what is true even if, especially if, we don’t like it.
 There is no virtue in a Candy Land faith.

 The spiritually mature are not those who can evade any challenging thought or situation.
 They are not those who have vain platitudes for the hurting and wounded.
 They are those who see the world as it is.
 They are those who have walked through pain and can now walk beside others in their pain.
-Not those who encourage others to be happy despite pain but so they can lean into that pain with them and journey with them toward healing.
+They are not those who encourage others to be happy despite pain but so they can lean into that pain with them and journey with them toward healing.

 The spiritually mature are those who have built their house on the rock of reality, the rock of Christ.